Hound-fm/community-guidelines/README.md

 #### Curator actions:

-An "action" is just an special [transaction](https://lbry.com/faq/transaction-types), once is aproved it will take a few minutes to appear as a new discover.
+An "action" is just an special [transaction](https://lbry.com/faq/transaction-types), once is verified it will take a few minutes to appear as a new discover.

 | Name | Description
 |---|:---|